How to run multiple services in a Docker container

 Step #3.
 Build Docker Image

-Now that we have completed Dockerfile and also have Supervisor configuration file ready, next step is to build Docker image by docker build command
+Now that we have completed Dockerfile and also have Supervisor configuration file ready, the next step is to build Docker image by docker build command

 docker build -t orderapp .